 Philharmonie de Paris

-The Orchestre de Paris is the Philharmonie’s main resident ensemble.
+Of the 5 resident ensembles at the Philharmoine, the Orchestre de Paris is the biggest.
 It is France’s largest symphonic ensemble, with 119 members.
-In 2017, this world-famous orchestra celebrates its 50th anniversary, and is set to exploit the Grande Salle’s full acoustic potential, bringing audiences the very best of symphonic music.
+In 2017, this world-famous orchestra celebrated its 50th anniversary by moving to the Philharmonie’s Grande Salle and exploiting its full acoustic potential.

 - Philharmonie de Paris - 185 Boulevard Sérurier, 75019 Paris